Nerio Alessandri

-Nerio Alessandri (Gatteo, Province of Forlì-Cesena, 8 April 1961) is an Italian entrepreneur and President and founder of Technogym (since 1983).
+Nerio Alessandri (Gatteo, Province of Forlì-Cesena, 8 April 1961) is an Italian entrepreneur and the President and founder of Technogym, since 1983.

 Biography

 In 1983 Nerio Alessandri founded Technogym at the age of 22, and began building exercise equipment in the garage of his home.

 In 1984 he designed the Isotonic Line, the very first Technogym training line for gyms and then in 1986 came Unica, the first, hi-tech design, home trainer.

 In 1988 he patented the CPR system, a scientific algorithm for constant pulse/heart rate training that became the hallmark of Technogym products.

-In 1993 at the 1st California International Conference in Rimini, Alessandri defined his Wellness concept: a lifestyle based on regular physical activity, balanced diet and a positive outlook.
-From this moment on Wellness became the foundation of the Technogym philosophy and the tagline "The Wellness Company" was added to the corporate logo.
+In 1993 at the 1st California International Conference in Rimini, Alessandri defined his Wellness concept: a lifestyle centered on regular physical activity, a balanced diet and a positive outlook.
+This moment marked Wellness as the foundation of the Technogym philosophy and the tagline "The Wellness Company" was added to the corporate logo.

 In 2001 Alessandri was nominated "Cavaliere del Lavoro" (Knight of Industry) by the President of the Italian Republic Carlo Azeglio Ciampi, which made him the youngest-ever holder of this title in Italian history.

 In November 2003 he was named Italian "Entrepreneur of the Year 2003" and then represented Italy at the "World Entrepreneur of the Year".

 In March 2004 he was elected to the Association of Italian Industrialists (Confindustria) Board of Directors and this mandate was renewed in 2008 for the next four years.

 In April 2004 he received an honorary degree (Laurea Honoris Causa) from the Faculty of Motor Sciences at the University of Urbino.